ced42/pmb-docker/README.md

 ## Try PMB

-The Docker exposed port is 8080, so in your browser go to "localhost:8080/pmb/tables/install.php" and it will ask you to install pmb.
+The Docker exposed port is 8080, so in your browser go to "http://localhost:8080/pmb/tables/install.php" and it will ask you to install pmb.
 The information are :
 - db host: db
 - db name: pmb
 - db root password : password

+After that, PMB will be available at "http://localhost:8080/pmb".